Kevin S. Gordon

-Facilitate regional collaboration with adjoining counties and intergovernmental collaboration with the towns and cities within the county.
+Facilitator of regional collaboration with adjoining counties & intergovernmental collaboration with the towns & cities within the county

-Maintain the state-county relationships through effective communications and maintain positive working partnerships at all levels to acquire need resources for our citizens.
+Partner who will maintain the state-county relationships through effective communications and maintain positive working partnerships at all levels to acquire needed resources for our citizens

 my commitment to you